Tradesman Cargo Frame Set

 • What type of handlebars should I build the Tradesman with?

-We recommend riser bars or swept back bars like our Sparrow or Nitto 2522 or B347.
+We recommend MTB riser bars or swept back bars like our Sparrow or Nitto 2522 or B347.
 We don't recommend drops or moustache bars because their forward pushing bends can interfere with a tall load.
+Narrow bars also reduce your leverage and makes it harder to control your load.